ntarare/ninad_husky/README.md

 # ninad_husky
-Switch the Branches to viw the files.
+Switch the Branches to view the files.